Catheren/End-to-end-Devsecops-Pipeline/README.md

 **1. Compile and Run Sonar Analysis**

 Purpose: Compile the code, run tests, and perform static code analysis using SonarQube.

 Details: This stage uses Maven to compile the project and run SonarQube analysis, ignoring test failures.
 The results are sent to the configured SonarQube server.

 **2. Build**

 Purpose: Build a Docker image for the application.

 Details: This stage logs into the [Docker registry](https://hub.docker.com/) and builds the Docker image using the application's Dockerfile.

 **3. Run Container Scan**

 Purpose: Scan the Docker image for vulnerabilities using Snyk.

 Details: This stage uses Snyk to perform a security scan of the Docker image and reports any vulnerabilities found.

 **4. Run Snyk SCA**

 Purpose: Scan the application dependencies for vulnerabilities using Snyk's Software Composition Analysis (SCA) tool.

 Details: This stage integrates Snyk with Maven to check for vulnerabilities in the project dependencies.

 **5. Run DAST Using ZAP**

 Purpose: Perform Dynamic Application Security Testing (DAST) using OWASP ZAP.

 Details: This stage runs OWASP ZAP in command-line mode to scan the web application for vulnerabilities and outputs the results to an HTML file.
+I setup an ec2 instance in AWS to run the application so that ZAP can test it.

 ## Results
 **The build result on Jenkins**